 - If desired, partially bake the crusts and cool before filling.

-- In another bowl whisk the vanilla, eggs, and cinnamon together until they are well-blended.
+- In another bowl, whisk the vanilla with the eggs and cinnamon until they are well-blended.

 - Add the egg mixture to the sweet potato mixture and blend thoroughly.

 - Pour the sweet potato filling into the prepared chilled pie shells.